 Cybersecurity risks had certainly been around for a while.
 However, the last two years of the decade saw an explosion of cyber threats, particularly to healthcare institutions, who can ill afford any service interruption or leakage of confidential patient information.
 Cyber attacks also graduated from the smaller, more vulnerable towns to major cities such as New Orleans.

 Up until recently, the municipal market has been able to shrug off severe climate events, particularly the annual hurricane season in the South, since any potential credit impact would be “federalized” through federal disaster relief.
 That’s no longer the case.
-There is growing recognition that climate change is an intermediate-to-long term risk factor that needs to be dealt with immediately by state and local officials.
+There is growing recognition that climate change is an intermediate-to-long term risk factor.
+It needs to be dealt with immediately by state and local officials.
 Current market technicals notwithstanding, sooner or later the market will come around to penalizing issuers who lack a climate action plan.

 Rise of ESG